 - A. This Section includes the following:

-- Cast Stone, including the following:
+- 1. Thin Cast Stone, including the following:

 - a.
 Caps and Sills

 - b.
 Window Sills & Headers

 - c.
 Accent Bands

-- d.
-Corner Accent Quoins

 - A. Product Data: Include construction details, material descriptions, dimensions of individual components and profiles, and finishes for cast stone units. - B. Samples for Initial Selection: For colored mortar.